CWBudde/cordova-plugin-smtp-client/README.md

     $ cordova plugin add https://github.com/CWBudde/cordova-plugin-smtp-client.git

+## Usage

-On your javascript call use a code similar to this.
+On Javascript, use code that is similar to the following.

 	var mailSettings = {
 	    emailFrom: "emailFrom@domain.com",